 A candidate for graduation must have attended Troy University for at least two semesters and must have earned at least 25% of the degree in residence.
 This may include the semester in which graduation is scheduled.
+Certain exceptions may apply to RN-to-BSN students.
+These students should contact the Registrar for further information.

-Any Troy University course for credit counts toward residency (excluding remedial courses and institutional credit AEG courses).
+Any Troy University course for credit counts toward residency (excluding developmental courses and institutional credit English as a Second Language [ESL] courses).